 The Board, Senior Management and workforce of the Company/Group currently comprises individuals that are culturally diverse, together with possessing an appropriate blend of qualifications and skills.
 The Company recognises the positive advantages of a diverse workplace and is committed to:

-- creating a working environment conducive to the appointment of well qualified employees, Senior (a) Management and Board candidates; and - identifying ways to promote a corporate culture which embraces diversity. (b)
+- (a) creating a working environment conducive to the appointment of well qualified personnel, Senior Management and Board candidates; and - (b) identifying ways to promote a corporate culture which embraces diversity.